Agnostic Front: Start of the second era (1996–2006)

 Stigma and Miret reformed Agnostic Front in May 1996 and did a few reunion shows in December 1996, signing to Epitaph Records and recruiting Jimmy Colletti on drums and Rob Kabula on bass, who was playing with Against the Grain at the time.
 Their latest venture was titled Something's Gotta Give.
 In 1999, they followed up with Riot, Riot, Upstart.
 Their comeback albums have sold well and been mostly acclaimed by music critics for their pure hardcore punk sound.
 That same year they also released a split with Dropkick Murphys EP titled Unity.
 In 1999 the group played a few shows at that years Warped tour.

-After touring until the summer of 2000, AF briefly took a break to start writing material for a new album.
+After touring until the summer of 2000, AF briefly took a break to start writing material for a new album during this period, Kabula was replaced by Mike Gallo.
 Then In 2001, they released the album Dead Yuppies.
 Songs from this album were rarely played live, as the band considered it more a product of Loved and Hated, Jimmy Colletti's side-project band.
-The track "Love to be Hated" appears on a volume of Epitaph Records' Punk-O-Rama compilation series, but the band left the label shortly after release and recorded a split live album with Discipline, Working Class Heroes, in 2003, before signing to Nuclear Blast Records in 2004.
+The track "Love to be Hated" appears on a volume of Epitaph Records' Punk-O-Rama compilation series, but the band left the label shortly after release and recorded a split live album with Discipline, Working Class Heroes, in 2002, before signing to Nuclear Blast Records.

 In 2002, Miret worked on a side-project band, Roger Miret and the Disasters, looking for a sound akin to old-school punk and Oi!.
+During a European tour in early that year, Colletti was briefly replaced by former drummer Will Shepler after being shot.
 Also that year, the band appeared in Matthew Barney's film Cremaster 3 along with Murphy's Law.
 The band continued touring and in late 2003 they joined Unseen and Hatebreed on US tour.